 And murder them.

-The “truth,” thank you very much, was that he’d been helping the woman from Tinder move into her new apartment all day.
+The “truth,” thank you very much, was that he’d been helping the woman from Tinder move into her new apartment.

-On Friday night, he explained, he came across her profile, recognized her as the ex-wife of a client from work and decided to swipe.
-The conversation started flirtatious, but he quickly realized that wasn’t cool because of how much he respected me, so they ended up chatting only about her terrible divorce and urgent need to get out of her former marital home.
+He came across her profile on Friday night, he explained, and recognized her as the ex-wife of a client from work.
+He’d always been attracted to her, so he decided to swipe.
+The conversation was flirtatious, but he quickly realized that wasn’t cool because of how much he respected me, so they ended up chatting only about her terrible divorce and urgent need to get out of her former marital home.
 He offered to help and, voila, spent the whole next day helping her move.
 Like a goddamn hero.

 You might recognize this as the recurring Keith Rescues a Woman trope.
 Of course the only thing he ever actually rescued a woman from was her self-esteem, her ability to trust her own judgment and her vagina, from not having his penis inside it.

 It was also an insultingly-bullshit story that made me wish I was a cat so I could show him my asshole and then leave little passive-aggressive piles of vomit around the house instead of actually having to speak to him.